 When you have taken BHS Stage Three, what is the next step?

-Important Booking Information: please be aware exams close two weeks prior to the exam date.
-Entry will close at 5pm on the night before this 14-day period begins, i.e. if the exam you would like to book for is on the 20th of any given month, you must be booked on by 5pm on the 5th.
+Important booking information: please be aware, exams close two weeks prior to the exam date.
+Entry will close at 5pm the night before this 14-day period begins, i.e. if the exam you would like to book is on the 20th of any given month, you must be booked on by 5pm on the 5th.